lsst-it/ittn-026/index.rst

 This document details the connections for both copper and fiber optics.

+In this document, we will talk about the building known as BDC.
+I will name the places inside the BDC building

+- Datacenter
+- Preparation room
+- BDC offices
+- Electrical room
+- UPS room
+- Cooling room

+In the document, we will talk about the first 3 points and we will give information about the connections.

 Data center
 ===========

+I will give a little explanation as to what we have inside the datacenter.

+We currently have 2 rack rows known as row A and row B.

+In row A we have 2 racks with Rubin equipment.

+Rack A1 is shared with Aura and Rubin and Rack A4 we have our DWDM.

+All row B we have our Rubin teams and in the future, it is intended to have row C.

 In this section, I will document the Rack A1 since it concentrates on the optical terminals both the service terminals and the distribution terminals.